rynmurdock/rynmurdock.github.io/_pages/about.md

 Note: I'm mis-cited as “Murdoch” in some publications and media.
 My account is also referenced as a “Twitter bot” in some articles, including a separate Vice article to the one seen above.
-I would like to assure the reader I'm human ;)
+I would like to assure the reader I'm human.